Awzaw/Parkour/README.md

 /pk list - displays a list of all parkours, green names are valid parkour with a start and stop, red names are parkour start signs with no finish sign, grey names are the makers

-/pk [name of parkour] - teleports the player to the start for the parkour
+/pk {name of parkour} - teleports the player to the start for the parkour

 /pk go - teleports the player to a random parkour with a start and finish sign.

+/pk killbrick {name of parkour} {ID} - set the killbrick to ID (tp players back to parkour Start)

+/pk killbrick {name of parkour} none/no - No killbrick

 Permissions (all default to OP)